-A. The affirmative vote of a majority of the shares present, in person or by proxy, and entitled to vote at the Annual Meeting is required to approve the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2018.
+- A. The affirmative vote of a majority of the shares present, virtually or by proxy, and entitled to vote at the Annual Meeting is required to approve the ratification of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021.
 Abstentions will have the same effect as a negative vote.
-However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this matter.
+However, broker or nominee non-votes, and shares represented by proxies reflecting broker or nominee non-votes, will not have the effect of a vote against this proposal as they are not considered to be present and entitled to vote on this matter. - Q: What vote is required to approve the shareholder proposal for an amendment to the Company's articles/bylaws to require majority vote in director elections? - A. The affirmative vote of a majority of the shares entitled to vote is required to approve the amendment of the Company's articles of incorporation and/or bylaws to provide that directors shall be elected by the affirmative vote of the majority of votes cast at an annual meeting of shareowners in uncontested elections.
+Abstentions will have the same effect as a negative vote.